MFserver/cryptsetup-helper-mfserver/README.md

 ## Installation

+### Arch Linux

 Download the latest version of the package, as of now, `cryptsetup-helper-mfserver-1.1-1-any-pkg-tar-xz`.
 Then install it.

     pacman -U /path/to/download/dir/cryptsetup-helper-mfserver-1.1-1-any.pkg.tar.xz

+### Others

+cryptsetup-helper-mfserver hasn't been packaged for any distro except Arch, but it's quite easy to install.
+Just download `cryptmount` and `cryptumount` and place them in a program folder on your computer, for example `~/.bin/`.
+Add that folder to your `$PATH` if it's not already there, then it should just run.

+**Please observe**

+cryptsetup-helper-mfserver has only been tested on Arch Linux and Debian.

 ## Usage